Is it safe to travel to Mexico? Your helpful health and safety guide

 You will have to replace the passport before returning to the U.S. Contact the nearest U.S. embassy or consulate for assistance.

 All travelers are required to have a passport to re-enter the United States.
-If you lose your passport abroad, you will need a replacement before you can return home.
+If you lose your passport abroad, you'll need a replacement before you can return home.

 If your passport is lost or stolen, contact the nearest U.S. embassy or consulate as soon as possible, as they can assist in coordinating a replacement passport or emergency passport.
 If you have been the victim of a serious crime, be sure to tell a consular officer about it as soon as possible so they can provide appropriate assistance.